godotengine/godot-docs/classes/class_navigationagent2d.rst

 - :ref:`Vector2<class_Vector2>` **get_final_location** **(** **)**

 Returns the reachable final location in global coordinates.
 This can change if the navigation path is altered in any way.
+Because of this, it would be best to check this each frame.

 ----